 As an ‘epilogue’ for hunter-gatherer societies in the Balkans, the early Holocene brought to that territory extensive transformations in both environments and human societies (Chapter 11).
 Ecologically, the period started with the expansion of woodlands and a wider availability of potential animal prey.
 Geographically, the rapid rise of the sea-levels led to a complete reshaping of the coastline, especially noticeable in the shallow Adriatic Sea.
-Several scholars have suggested a process of depopulation in South-eastern Europe directly influenced by these ecological changes (e.g. Runnels 1995; Gurova & Bonsall 2014).
+Several scholars have suggested a process of depopulation in South-eastern Europe directly influenced by these ecological changes (e.g., Runnels 1995; Gurova & Bonsall 2014).
 Vander Linden agrees with this view, arguing that the available evidence shows ‘the theoretical biogeographic-based expectations of a depleted local Mesolithic meta-population’.
 The expansion of domesticates and associated human groups in the Early Neolithic boosted the demography of the area through the migration of exogenous populations, based on ancient DNA (aDNA) and summed probability distributions (SPD) evidence.
 These new groups spread their new farming economy, assimilating the local hunter-gatherer populations and transforming deeply not only the subsistence strategies, but also the cultures and societies of South-eastern Europe.

 The future of Palaeolithic research in the Balkans